fbpx '

 While every child is different, autism spectrum disorder (ASD) typically presents itself in various behaviors and social interactions which may differ from typical developmental milestones.

-What are signs of Autism in Toddlers?
+What are Signs of Autism in Toddlers?

 • a lack of connection with caretakers, not responding to their name